cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 - Characters index gained a compact inline search bar colocated with the create button, along with a five-card responsive grid and empty-state messaging.
 - Sidebar resizing enforces an auto-measured maximum width and supports double-click toggles directly from the panel and resize handle for quicker interactions.
 - Dashboard recent sessions panel expanded to six entries, added note previews and attendee chips, and removed the redundant quick action tiles to streamline the layout.
+- Session notes now support caret-positioned `@` mention menus that hyperlink to character sheets, with keyboard navigation, inline creation for new characters, and automatic attendee syncing.
+- Mention rendering utilities were centralized so session lists and detail pages share consistent hyperlink behavior for `@Character` references.
+- Session header image controls on the edit form drop redundant labels, keeping the remove action aligned to the right for a cleaner presentation.

 ## Project Overview